 We thank you for your support to make an epic impact in the world of photography!

 Check out what brought the region upside down last GuatePhoto.
 Visit the GuatePhoto 2012 site.

 GuatePhoto is made possible by National Geographic Channel

 Porta Hotels, Copa Airlines, Fundación Paiz, Fundación Rozas Botrán, Alessa, Jesse Alan, students and team of La Fototeca.

 In Collaboration with:

-Embassy of Mexico in Guatemala, Museum ofModern Art Carlos Mérida, Lehigh University Art Galleries, The Spain Cultural Center in Guatemala, 9.99 Gallery, FotoVisura, Photolucida, Estudio Madalena, Casa Santo Domingo Museum, CIRMA, Sol del Rio Gallery, Feria del Libro, 500 Photographers, and many more to come...
+Embassy of Mexico in Guatemala, Museum ofModern Art Carlos Mérida, Lehigh University Art Galleries, The Spain Cultural Center in Guatemala, the 9.99 Gallery, FotoVisura, Photolucida, Estudio Madalena, Casa Santo Domingo Museum, CIRMA, Sol del Rio Gallery, Feria del Libro, 500 Photographers, and many more to come...

 La Fototeca is a School and Contemporary Photography Center based in Guatemala City co-founded by Guatemalan photographers Clara de Tezanos and JJ Estrada.